aedobbyn/menu-builder/compile/writeup.md

 #### Solve nutrients

 This function will let us find what the raw nutrient amounts in our solved menu are, and let us know which nutrient we've overshot the lower bound on the most.
-Like `solve_menu()`, a result from `solve_it()` can be piped nicely in here.
+Recall that one of the things we're returning as the result of our `solve_it()` call is the dataframe of nutritional constraints we provided it.
+This means that, like `solve_menu()`, a result from `solve_it()` can be piped nicely in here.

 ```r